hugoferreira/hugoferreira.github.com/_posts/2015-08-30-mark-rats-and-poison.markdown

 ## Solution for 4 vials

 Whatever we do, there's no way we can attempt to reduce the number of rats with gained information after doing a trial: there's simply no time!
-Hence, the naive solution for the 4 vials would be one rat per compound; after 24h, the one that is dead would point to the correct vial.
+Hence, the naïve solution for the 4 vials would be one rat per compound; after 24h, the one that is dead would point to the correct vial.

-A naive optimization of this strategy would reduce the need to three rats: Mark would leave one compound out of the experience, and if no rat died, the compound that was left out would be the correct one.
+A naïve optimization of this strategy would reduce the need to three rats: Mark would leave one compound out of the experience, and if no rat died, the compound that was left out would be the correct one.
 The minimum amount, however, would be 2 rats, through the following scheme:

 | Compound | Rat A | Rat B |
 |:--------:|------:|------:|